irods/irods/docs/manual/upgrading.md

 19. Perform your conformance testing
 20. Sunset 3.3.x server(s)
 21. Close your Maintenance Window
-22. Update your users with any relevant changes to their connection credentials (possibly nothing to do here).
+22. Share with your users any relevant changes to their connection credentials (possibly nothing to do here).

 !!!
 Note
     Migrating from in-place 3.3.x to a ['--run-in-place' production installation of 4.0+](#run-in-place-systems) is not recommended.